Configuration

 In order to eliminate these before starting with MAGS, you should try a “dry run” for backing up the data in question.

-If you want to backup data from “\myservermyshare” with MAGS and your SPECTRUM PROTECT client is already set up and configured (dsm.opt points at the correct server with the correct node name, passwordaccess generate is set and initialized and so on), you can just enter dsmc incr \myservermyshare-subdir=no and see whether that works.
+If you want to backup data from “\myservermyshare” with MAGS and your STORAGE PROTECT client is already set up and configured (dsm.opt points at the correct server with the correct node name, passwordaccess generate is set and initialized and so on), you can just enter dsmc incr \myservermyshare-subdir=no and see whether that works.

 If it does, note the AD user you’ve been doing that with and proceed.
-If it doesn’t and SPECTRUM PROTECT refused to backup with a permission problem, you’ll have to use or create a user which has the correct permissions to backup from that resource.
+If it doesn’t and STORAGE PROTECT refused to backup with a permission problem, you’ll have to use or create a user which has the correct permissions to backup from that resource.

 Note

 Whatever you do subsequently with MAGS will always have the same permission restrictions as what you do interactively with dsmc.
 That includes the MAGS service as well as the scheduler you’ll probably use to trigger MAGS backups automatically as well as anything you do interactively with MAGS from the command line.
-Please do refer to your file server’s and IBM SPECTRUM PROTECT’s client documentation for how to resolve permission problems – especially when backing up from NAS filers.
+Please do refer to your file server’s and IBM STORAGE PROTECT’s client documentation for how to resolve permission problems – especially when backing up from NAS filers.

 System configuration